 Sec.
+21-050 Neighborhood Conservation Overlay District (NC)

-21-050 Neighborhood Conservation Overlay District (NC) Sec.
-21-050-01 Purpose be conserved for their cultural, historic and housing values.
+The Neighborhood Conservation Overlay District recognizes that older Charleston neighborhoods need to be conserved for their cultural, historic and housing values.
 The District is intended to foster new construction that is compatible with the scale and physical character of the original buildings of the neighborhood and to promote the rehabilitation and maintenance of existing structures.
 The Neighborhood Conservation Overlay District encourages in-fill development that respects the existing built environment.
 Development in these districts should maintain or improve the general quality and appearance of neighborhoods, recognize the built environment as a major part of the City's identity and positive image, and promote local architectural and cultural characteristics.